Best Breakthrough Single By A Band Who Turned Out To Be Rubbish:

 Arctic Monkeys 'When The Sun Goes Down' (from Whatever People Say I Am, That's What I'm Not

-Belle And Sebastian ''Funny Little Frog' (from The Life Pursuit)
+Belle And Sebastian ''Funny Little Frog'

-Gnarls Barkley 'Crazy' (from St. Elsewhere)
+Gnarls Barkley 'Crazy' (from St. Elsewhere

-Richard Hawley 'Just Like The Rain' (reworked from Coles Corner)
+Richard Hawley 'Just Like The Rain

 McAlmont & Butler 'Speed' (digital and 7" only).

-Massive Attack 'Live With Me' (from Collected)
+Massive Attack 'Live With Me' (from Collected

-Peter, Bjorn and John 'Young Folks' (from Writer's Block)
+Peter, Bjorn and John 'Young Folks' (from Writer's Block

-The Raconteurs 'Steady, As She Goes' (from <Broken Boy Soldiers)
+The Raconteurs 'Steady, As She Goes' (from <Broken Boy Soldiers

-Thom Yorke 'Harrowdown Hill' (from The Eraser)
+Thom Yorke 'Harrowdown Hill' (from The Eraser

 The Hit Parade reserves the right to change any or all of the above.
 We're like that sometimes.